Procyon Diagnostics

 • No early detection diagnostics currently available

 This chart shows how cancer survival depends on the type.
-In contrast to cancers like thyroid, prostate and testicular, which have excellent outcomes, with most patients living beyond five years, pancreatic cancer has the lowest survival rates because they’re often found too late.
+In contrast to cancers like thyroid, prostate and testicular, which have excellent outcomes, with most patients living beyond five years, pancreatic cancer has the lowest survival rates because it is often diagnosed too late.
 The message is clear – early detection saves lives.

 Survival of pancreatic cancer patients depends on the stage the disease was detected; if it was at the stage when cancer is localised and can be surgically removed, survival can increase over 10-fold in comparison with cancer that was diagnosed at the advanced stage, with distant metastases.
 Currently, over 80% of patients are diagnosed at this late stage.
 But early detection and intervention can significantly increase survival rates.